poohcom1/tank-turn-tactics/README.md

 # Tank Turn Tactics

+## Workflow
+The `master` branch is only for deployment.
+All pull requests that directly affects the internal code should be merged into the `develop`.
+It is also recommended to fork the `develop` rather than `master` for the latest code.

 ## Setup
 1. Copy the `sample.env` file and rename it to `.env` to set up environment variables.